Impact on Asthma

 Resources & Tools

-Introduction to Integrated Pest Management, Environmental Protection Agency: Overview of integrated pest management (IPM), the benefits of it, and how to start begin IPM in your school.
+Introduction to Integrated Pest Management, Environmental Protection Agency: Overview of integrated pest management (IPM) and its benefits and how to create an IPM plan in your school.

 IPM for Schools (Video Series), California Pesticides: A video series of everything IPM, including an introduction to IPM, prevention, inspecting, monitoring, and contracting with IPM professionals.